 Most importantly, the difference between a thesis and a dissertation depends on the level of education.
 Far beyond being a simple essay, a thesis is for graduate students pursuing a master’s degree while a dissertation is written by doctoral students, also referred to as PhD candidates.

-A thesis is often in the form of a literature review, which is a compilation of research knowledge in a particular field of study that proves one is competent in that subject.
+A thesis often takes the form of a literature review, which is a compilation of research knowledge in a particular field of study that proves one is competent in that subject.
 On the other hand, a dissertation is a more specific type of research paper written by those working toward a specific doctorate degree that contributes knowledge, theory, or methods to a field of study.

-Which is Better For You?
+Dissertation vs Thesis: Which is Better For You?

 The benefits of earning a graduate degree are huge.
 According to the US Census Bureau, those with an advanced degree earn 3.7 times as much as a high school dropout, and 13.1% hold a master’s, professional, or doctorate degree.
 If you’re a curious undergraduate student thinking of applying to graduate school, which is the right choice?